 I’m a BIG fan of BIG batch recipes.
 Sometimes it’s because I’m hosting some friends and family for dinner and I actually need a lot of food to serve up at once and sometimes it’s just because I’m needing a dish that I can whip up with minimal kitchen time commitment, but maximum meals for the week ahead.
 These BBQ Bacon Onion Bombs fit the big batch recipe bill …but they also satisfy the need for something delicious, budget-friendly, family-approved, and fun (to make/eat).
 These onions bombs are pretty much winning at life.

 The “bomb” is made possible by slicing through a fresh onion on *one* side so that you can peel away the layers one at a time – creating a sort of hollow shell.
-I filled that shell with a simple ground beef mixture that I seasoned with some BBQ sauce (this version is my favorite store-bought and this version is my favorite homemade), sea salt, and pepper.
-From there, the stuffed bombs are wrapped in a slice of bacon, baked until cooked through, basted with more BBQ sauce, and then returned to the oven so that the sauce can (essentially) caramelize around the onion bomb.
+I filled that shell with a simple ground beef mixture that I seasoned with some BBQ sauce (this version is my favorite store-bought and this homemade Paleo BBQ sauce is my favorite homemade), sea salt, and pepper.
+From there, the stuffed onion bombs are wrapped in a slice of bacon, baked until cooked through, basted with more BBQ sauce, and then returned to the oven so that the sauce can (essentially) caramelize around the onion bomb.
 Can you say YUM?

 I garnished with fresh green onion and served it alongside some sauteed greens (several recipes for tasty greens in my ‘Fed & Fit’ book) and small baked potato.
 Delicious!